Robotics Research Engineer

 - MS or PhD Degree in Robotics, Mechanical Engineering, Electrical Engineering, Computer Science, or equivalent.

 - Experience working on or leading multidisciplinary engineering teams.

-- 1 year + experience with robot vision, dexterous manipulation, advanced mobility, AI applied to robotics, neural networks for control, and/or other related topic areas.
+- Experience with Autonomous vehicles, robot vision, dexterous manipulation, advanced mobility, AI applied to robotics, neural networks for control, and/or other related topic areas.

 - Experience with common robot frameworks and modeling tools such as ROS, Gazebo, and/or OpenCV.

 - Attention to detail and strong organizational skills.

 - Excellent written and oral communication skills; ability to articulate complex technical issues effectively and appropriately for a wide range of audiences.

 - PhD Degree in Robotics, Mechanical Engineering, Electrical Engineering, Computer Science, or equivalent.

 - Prior experience leading complex prototype development efforts that include mechanical, electrical and software design.